 Chapter 13: Validity requirement: the certificate holder stays active in his scope professional diver.

 A lot of SWOD and government documents are only available in the Dutch Language.

 The “SWOD Toetsplan” gives all the details about the theoretical and practical exams.
-For foreign divers / dive supervisors the NDC Certifying Institute has a lot of information available in brochures.
+For foreign divers / dive supervisors the NDC-CI has a lot of information available in brochures.

-90% of the foreign divers choose a Proof of Assessment.
+90% of the foreign divers / dive supervisors choose the Proof of Assessment.

 Theoretical exams are available in English.
-Theoretical exams are digital and contains multiple choice questions and closed questions.
+Theoretical exams are digital and contains multiple choice questions.
 The software calculates the result.
 Methodology 70% is passed.

-You are entitled to a re-examination.
-If you failed for a re-examination you must ask the managing director of the NDC CI for access to a second re-examination.
-If you failed for a module of the exams, the passed modules stays valid for one year.
-So you have one year for
+You are entitled to a re-exam.
+If you failed for a re-exam you must ask the chairman of NDC-CI for access to a second re-exam.
+If the applicant failed for a module of the exams, the passed modules stay valid for one year.
+So the applicant has one year for completing the whole process.

-If you failed for the second re-examination, the applicant will be excluded from the certification process for 1 year.
+If the applicant failed for the second re-exam, the applicant will be excluded from the certification process for 1 year.
 After 1 year he can start a new procedure.

 An applicant can use the application form (completely filled in and signed) for starting a certification procedure.
 Based on all the documents send an admissibility test will take place. (a test to found out if the application is not inconsistent with what he is entitled to).
 After payment the processing of the application starts.
 The Certifying institute has 6 weeks for processing.
 A result can be positive or negative.